 The life of Ümit V. Çatalyürek, the newest faculty member at the Georgia Institute of Technology’s School of Computational Science and Engineering and the new associate chair for academic programs for the school, is one in constant pursuit of novel and stimulating challenges.
+The same type of unusual challenges that line the halls of CSE.

 Along with 20-plus years of teaching and research experience, Çatalyürek’s research interests lie in high-performance computing (HPC), also known as supercomputing.